Jairus313/ColorCode/README.md

 **Write to me at📧:<br/>
 sudeep.nellue.7@gmail.com**

 ### Thank you for reading and trying out the app and if you have any feedback, Please do leave it [here](https://docs.google.com/forms/d/e/1FAIpQLScWvBvKZVDETb8Cahxwaj8Yzgr9TIb7XVs-DwcxlYNwqkasVw/viewform?usp=sf_link) and if you want to contribute any then fork this repo and HMU a PR.
-Don't forget to star this repo and Keep Learning
+Don't forget to :star: this repo and Keep Learning..!!